ZPTXDev/Quaver/README.md

 Quaver is available for public use [here](https://go.zptx.dev/InviteQuaver), and its dashboard is available [here](https://quaver.zptx.dev).
 Keep in mind that this instance of Quaver will only run the latest stable version.

 # Hosting Quaver
 Hosting Quaver is fairly simple.
-Make a copy of `settings.example.json`, edit the fields as necessary and rename it to `settings.json`.
-An explanation on each property is available [here](CONFIGURATION.md).
+Make a copy of `settings.example.js`, edit the fields as necessary and rename it to `settings.js`.

 You are required to host your own instance of [Lavalink](https://github.com/freyacodes/Lavalink) and specify the connection details in `settings.json`.